bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 <p>Finally, it tells the haproxy service to restart, which picks up the new configuration.</p>
 </div>

-And with that, we're finally ready to start implementing our load balanced, discoverable and auto updating docker hosts!
+And with that, we're finally able to implement our load balanced, discoverable and auto updating docker hosts!

 ## Testing Load Balancing and Service Discovery